defeo/class-cost/technical-annex.md

 scientific and technological risks may however adversely impact this goal.

-Isogeny based cryptography holds some key advantages over competing
+Isogeny-based cryptography holds some key advantages over competing
 technologies:

-- Small key, ciphertext and signature sizes, compared to other post-quantum candidates.
+- Small key, ciphertext, and signature sizes compared to other post-quantum candidates.
 - Efficient instantiations of rare or unique post-quantum primitives, such as non-interactive key exchange.